THE EARLY YEARS

 From this point onward, Vrba would look askance at Weissmandel as an easily manipulated puppet.
 “The visibility of Yeshiva life in the centre of Bratislava, less than 150 miles south of Auschwitz, was in my eyes a typical piece of Goebbels-inspired activity and brazen Nazi humour.
 There–before the eyes of the world–the pupils of Rabbi Weissmandel could study the rules of Jewish ethics while their own sisters and mothers were being murdered and burned at Birkenau.
 At that time, only two months and 150 miles away from an Auschwitz working at highest capacity, this Yeshiva in the centre of Bratislava struck me as merely a circus with Rabbi Weissmandel as its main, albeit tragicomic clown.”

 Vrba’s nurturing relationship with his grandfather came asunder when his grandmother suffered a bad fall.
-It was deemed unfeasible for the child to remain so he was sent instead to a Jewish orphanage in Bratislava.
+It was deemed unfeasible for the child to remain with his grandparents so he was sent instead to a Jewish orphanage in Bratislava.
 This proved advantageous because teachers soon recognized that he was intellectually precocious.
-He clearly excelled at languages and reading.
+It was obvious he excelled at languages and reading.
 As a result, the school urged his mother, who remained in contact with him, to enrol her son in one of the city’s better schools where he might excel academically.
-Much to her credit, Helena hired a woman to act as her son’s guardian and created a permanent residence for him in Bratislava, and there he was shorn of Jewish side-curls, known as payos, that identified him as a young Jew.
+Helena hired a woman to act as her son’s guardian and created a permanent residence for him in Bratislava.
+At this point, he was shorn of his Jewish side-curls, known as payos, that identified him as a young Jew.

-From age eleven in 1935 onward, Vrba blossomed as a student and soon divested himself of the Jewish traditions to which had been introduced in Nitra.
-According to Jonathan Freedland’s The Escape Artist, one afternoon he experimented by going into a restaurant and spending his lunch money on an order of pork.
+From age eleven in 1935 onward, Vrba blossomed as a student and divested himself of the Jewish traditions to which had been introduced in Nitra.
+One afternoon he experimented by going into a restaurant and spending his lunch money on an order of pork.
 When nothing terrible happened to him, he understood that his indoctrination into the Jewish faith was a process that could not be trusted.
 Increasingly, he would put his faith in science.
-He self-defined as Czechoslovak rather than Jewish.
 When required to specify his preferred path for religious instruction from four categories, he chose the category None instead of Catholic, Lutheran or Jewish.
-He improved his facility for speaking both German and High German.
+In essence, he increasingly self-defined as Czechoslovak rather than Jewish.

 Nazi Party rally

-As of 1939, Rudolf Vrba became a Slovakian (not a Czechoslovakian).
-According to Wikipedia: On 14 March 1939, a day before the Nazis marched into Czech lands to a six-year long occupation, Slovakia declared its independence from Czechoslovakia, thereby escaping from the category of states occupied by the Third Reich, but it did so as “an explicitly fascist entity under the protection of Hitler’s Third Reich.”
+As of 1939, Rudolf Vrba, as Walter Rosenberg, became a Slovakian (not a Czechoslovakian).
+On March 14, 1939, a day before the Nazis marched into Czech lands to commence a six-year-long occupation, Slovakia declared its independence from Czechoslovakia, thereby escaping from the category of states occupied by the Third Reich, but it did so as “an explicitly fascist entity under the protection of Hitler’s Third Reich.”
+[Wikipedia quote]

 In 1933, the Nazi Party had been declared to be the only legal political party in Deutschland and Adolf Hitler had first demanded the “return” of the ethnic German population of Czechoslovakia.
 At that time, Czechoslovakia was developing a progressive public school system that respected religious diversity.
 It was a parliamentary republic and the only de facto functioning democracy in Central Europe.